evandrojr/computers_settings/README.md

 # Computers' settings

+Installs a kit for debugging Ruby 2.x (jazz_fingers);

+Improves Irb output (jazz_fingers);

+Installs a more productive shell (Fish shell);

+Adds aliases for git;

+Sets a cool prompt with git info;

+Installs a script that removes all the binding.pry's in a directory recursively (remove_breakpoints.rb);

-Installs a kit for debugging Ruby 2.x (jazz_fingers), improves Irb output, install a better shell (Fish shell), adds aliases for git, sets a cool prompt with git info and my favorite packages for the Atom text editor, the most awesome text editor ever created.
+Installs my favorite packages for the Atom text editor, the most awesome text editor ever created;

 ## Installation: